okta/okta-idx-dotnet/samples/samples-aspnet/embedded-auth-with-sdk/README.md

 ## Running UI automation tests

 UI testing project `embedded-auth-with-sdk.E2ETests` uses SpecFlow and Selenium with chrome driver.
-In order to run the tests several configuration values need to be defined in the `settings.json` or in the system environment.
+In order to run the tests, several configuration values need to be defined in the `settings.json` or in the system environment.
 Although this is not required, sensitive data should be kept as environment variables.

 ### Environment variables
  * `DirectAuthWebSitePath` - local path to embedded-auth-with-sdk project: `<...>\okta-idx-dotnet\samples\samples-aspnet\embedded-auth-with-sdk\embedded-auth-with-sdk`.